Understanding how the U.S. economy works seems complex.

 It’s also important to note that the federal deficit wasn’t always this high.
 From 2012 to 2013, the budget deficit dropped from $1.1 trillion to $719 billion.
 In 2019, the federal deficit was about $1 trillion.

 Because it dictates federal spending, the federal budget is one of the seven factors of how the U.S. economy works.

-6. Fed Rates
+6. Fed Interest Rates

-Businesses are encouraged to add jobs or invest more, and individuals may spend more or even borrow more money.
-Those things can spur economic growth.
+Businesses are encouraged to add jobs or invest more; and individuals may spend more or even borrow more money.
+These things can spur economic growth.

 Just like with any personal loan, the lower the interest rate, the less the payment on the debt is.
 Lower interest rates mean lower debt service.
-The debt is basically an accumulation of budget deficits.
-That debt is currently around $23 trillion.
+The nation’s debt is basically an accumulation of budget deficits.
+That debt is currently around $30.2 trillion.

 7. The Stock Market

-Because it is a strong gauge in economic health, the stock market is one of the seven factors in how the U.S. economy works.
+So the stock market can be a strong gauge to overall economic health.
+That’s why it is one of the seven factors in how the U.S. economy works.

 The bottom line: The U.S. economy seems like a complex operation, but these factors can help you figure out how it all works.